 Catherine joined Loughborough University in 2007, straight after her PhD at Aberystwyth University, which focused on the playwright Martin McDonagh.
 She is programme leader for MA Theatre.

-Catherine's research focuses on contemporary British and Irish theatre.
-She has published widely on the plays of Martin McDonagh, Harold Pinter and Sarah Kane, and has published monographs on theatre, nation and adaptation, the plays of Pinter, and contemporary British drama.
-She is currently preparing a new monograph for Routledge on the plays and films of Martin McDonagh.
+Catherine's main research activity is in the field of contemporary British and Irish Theatre.
+She has published widely on the plays and films of Martin McDonagh, and also on the work of Harold Pinter and Sarah Kane.
+Her main research interest is in theatre and gender, nationalism, political theatre, and applied theatre.
+She is the author of three monographs - on theatre and adaptation, the plays of Harold Pinter, and contemporary British Drama - and is currently preparing a fourth monograph on the topic of Martin McDonagh for Routledge.

 Catherine is currently supervising the following PhD projects:

 - Virtullage - Posthuman Artforms and Lost-Carried Maternal

 - The Well(-Being) of Wonderment: Seeking a Simple Recipe for Everyday Enchantment Through Story-Speaking

 - Drawing home - A phenomenological journey of drawing in, through and with the spaces of home